Vyral/base-template/_posts/2018-06-06-home-sellers-dont-hire-an-agent-before-asking-them-these-5-questions.md

 4. What is your list-to-sale price ratio?
 This number will tell you how good of a negotiator they are.

+{% include pullquote.html %}

 5. Do you have a written marketing analysis?
 Asking to see a written marketing analysis will allow you to actually see what the market is doing instead of listening to someone tell you where it’s at.

-{% include pullquote.html %}

 If you have any other questions about what you should ask your agent before hiring them or you have any other real estate needs, don’t hesitate to call or email us anytime.
 We’d love to speak with you.

+&nbsp;

 &nbsp;